dsaha04/VAE-Blog-Code/README.md

 to start training and to see some reconstructions!

 ## Citation
 The code was written by me, and the paper was co-authored by myself and Sunay Joshi.
 Below, we provide a citation to the paper for formality's sake.
-Lastly, I thank my roommate, Alex Zhang, for reviewing the code and helping implement the empirical objective of the reconstruction loss with $L$ fresh samples, which allowed us to avoid using BCELoss.
+Lastly, I thank my roommate, Alex Zhang, for reviewing the code and helping implement the empirical objective of the reconstruction loss with $L$ fresh samples, which allowed me to avoid using BCELoss.

 ```
 @article{sahajoshivaeandem2024,